DanielTakeshi/Paper_Notes/reinforcement_learning/Deep_Successor_Reinforcement_Learning.md

 - They argue that subgoals are useful for the options framework and can help exploration efficiency.
 I should talk with Roy about this.

+- Note: the reconstruction is like a VAE (why didn't they cite that paper?!?) because the point of the latent state `\phi_s` is to capture those important factors of variation, and hence be a good "discriminator" among states so we can get useful successor representations.

 **Experiments**